karolaun/MasterThesis/README.md

 Some codes are heavily influenced by other GitHub pages, and these pages and creators will be linked in cases where this is relevant.

-The codes are put in the repository to illustrate the process of developing a program, not to claim as the authors own work in its entirety.
+The codes are put in the repository to illustrate the process of developing a program, not to claim as the author's own work in its entirety.